-The BlissLights Sky Lite Laser Galaxy Projector is the leading light in this realm.
+The BlissLights Sky Lite Evolve Galaxy Projector is the leading light in this realm.
 In fact, it’s huge on TikTok – exactly where so many of today’s most creative musical minds are growing their audiences.

 Tips when picking recording studio lighting